WORSHIP TIMES

 Community Lunch - Chevere Café

-Sunday, January 18, 2026 at 12:00 PM
+Sunday, May 17, 2026 at 1:00 PM

-Join us for lunch at Chevere Café, 910 S. Duke Street, Lancaster.
+Join us for lunch at Chevere Café, 910 S. Duke Street in Lancaster.
 This is part of the monthly Community Lunch series hosted by the Towards Racial Justice Small Group.
 We share lunch together the 3rd Sunday of every month at a Black or minority-owned restaurant in Lancaster.
 Mark your calendars and join us for fellowship, great food, and support of our neighbors!